 Apogee can drive multiple output devices.
 These can be physical devices such as an imposition proofer or a CtP device.
 It can also be logical or file devices, such as PDF output device or a virtual imagesetter that generates TIFF 1-bit data.
 Obviously you can use multiple devices in a single job because you need both proofs and plates.
 It is this type of automation where the difference with a ‘Do it yourself’ workflow can be pretty big.

 Of course Apogee Prepress can drive a number of digital presses, predominantly Agfa inkjet systems.
 In an offset environment, presses such as the Generic Press are used to define processing settings.
-These can include dot gain, the target color space or the type of CIP3 file that needs to be generated.
+These can include dot gain, the target color space or the type of CIP3 file with ink key settings that needs to be generated.